sapana-roehampton/OS-Coursework/week2.md

 ## Performance Testing Plan

-This week will involve evaluating how my Ubuntu operates under workloads during week six.
-In week 2.
-I am solely designing the approach, for performance measurement without executing any tests.
-I will access my server remotely through SSH from my workstation (Windows laptop).
-This simulates the method system administrators use to manage servers.
+This week focuses on assessing how my Ubuntu performs under workloads in the week 6.
+In week 2, I am only creating the strategy, for performance assessment without running any tests.
+I will connect to my server remotely via SSH from my workstation (Windows laptop).
+This mimics the technique system administrators utilize to oversee servers.

-### 1.1 Tools I plan to use
+### 1.1 Tools I intend to utilize

 From the workstation (using SSH):